 keep the levels of glucose in your blood as close to normal as possible

 control your blood pressure, and

 keep your cholesterol (a fatty substance in the blood) at a healthy level.

 Your doctor or nurse can help you work out the levels of blood glucose, blood pressure, and cholesterol that you should aim for.

 There are healthy eating guidelines for people with type 2 diabetes.
 But doctors are keen to stress that many people benefit from food plans that are tailored to what's best for them.
 So your doctor might refer you to a dietitian who will help you find a food plan that suits you.

-In general, though, doctors recommend that people with type 2 diabetes eat a balanced, low-fat diet with plenty of fibre.
+In general, though, doctors recommend that people with type 2 diabetes eat a balanced, low-fat diet with plenty of fiber.
 You don't need to buy special diabetic foods.

 Things to avoid include:

 starchy, carbohydrate-rich foods such as white bread and pasta.
 Avoid these, or choose the wholemeal options instead, and